 In this hypothetical example, Chelsea are betting favorites to win the match because they are an odds-on price.
 For every $5 you bet on them, you would receive $4 of profit, plus the stake of your wager back, should they achieve victory.
 As a decimal, Chelsea’s price would be 1.80.

 If you bet on a draw, then for every $8 risked you would receive a return of $19 - $11 of which is winnings.
 Should you side with Arsenal in the betting, then a modest $1 bet would see you make $2 profit if they win the game.

 It really is that easy.
 If the difference between decimal and fractional odds confuses you, then may sportsbooks now offer their prices in both types and beyond.
 An outright match winner market is just one of many different sorts of soccer bet you can place.

 Correct score – What will the precise scoreline be when the final whistle is blown?
-This applies to soccer matches in 90 minutes rather than extra time.
+This applies to football matches in 90 minutes rather than extra time.

 Scorecasts and wincasts – A scorecast is where you bet on a player to score first or anytime and what the correct score will be.
 A wincast is a player to score and either their team or the opposition to win.

 Handicap betting – You can give either team an imagined advantage to hold on to or deficit to overturn.
 Covering the handicap is when your bet is successful.
 For example, Manchester City start with -2 goals and win 3-0 or 4-1.
 Or, Newcastle United start with +2 goals but lose the game 0-1.

 Accumulators – Also known as accas, these are multiples containing several teams to record certain results against their respective opponents all in one bet.
 Combining two teams is a double, three a treble, four a fourfold and so on.

 Goalscorer markets – You can bet on who will score the first goal, next goal or last goal, as well as at anytime, two or more in the match, or a hat-trick (three goals).